lorriman/lastfmsearcher/README.md

 ### It doesn't include (among other things) :

 - unit tests
-- immutable data models (though they are finalised)
+- immutable data models
 - internationalisation
 - comprehensive documentation
 - flavours
 - CI/CD
-- the polish expected of a fully released app (The UI is ugly/basic)
+- the polish expected of a fully released app (The UI is basic)
 - adherence to Material design guidelines
 - adherence to Apple guidelines
+- logging

 ### Issues:

-backspace key doesn't work in some desktop environments
+~~backspace key doesn't work in some desktop environments~~

 ### building